nikosportolos/ansix/.documentation/features/ansi_support.md

 ### Enable/Disable AnsiX

-We can enable ANSI formatting simply by running the following:
+We can enable or disable ANSI formatting simply by running:

 ```dart
 AnsiX.enable();
 AnsiX.disable();
 ```

+If ANSI formatting is disabled, no styles nor colors will be applied and all output printed by AnsiX will be unformatted.